grantbow/fit/docs/FAQ.md

    your own extensions/conventions to add to this since arbitrary files are permited.

+Q: What is the project governance model?
+A: Currently the project owner and lead contributors make all final decisions.
+   If/when more people are involved this can be expanded.
+   Of course forks are possible with all open source projects.

+Q: What is the code of conduct for this project?
+A: see CODE_OF_CONDUCT.md

 Q: What is different from [git-bug](https://github.com/michaelmure/git-bug)?

 A: That project stores "Operation"s editing each bug/issue.
 This has advantages